dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/propertypath-xaml-syntax.md

 Primarily, WPF uses <xref:System.Windows.PropertyPath> to describe object-model paths for traversing the properties of an object data source, and to describe the target path for targeted animations.

 Some style and template properties such as <xref:System.Windows.Setter.Property%2A?displayProperty=nameWithType> take a qualified property name that superficially resembles a <xref:System.Windows.PropertyPath>.
-But this is not a true <xref:System.Windows.PropertyPath>; instead it is a qualified *owner.property* string format usage that is enabled by the WPF [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] processor in combination with the type converter for <xref:System.Windows.DependencyProperty>.
+But this is not a true <xref:System.Windows.PropertyPath>; instead it is a qualified *owner.property* string format usage that is enabled by the WPF XAML processor in combination with the type converter for <xref:System.Windows.DependencyProperty>.

 <a name="databinding_s"></a>